2020 MAP Endorsed Candidates

 MAP will be governed through a Steering Committee.
 Recognizing that the impetus for the formation of MAP has come from the DPOE, more than one member of the Steering Committee positions will be filled by members of the DPOE.
 It was decided that each participating state should have a representative on the Steering Committee.

 The appointed Steering Committee is charged with developing operating procedures and leadership positions suitable to its purposes.
 Other members of local democratic parties will be able to participate in all conference calls and serve on all committees.

-This charter statement will govern MAP in 2018 and will be revisited after the 2018 general election.
+This charter statement launched in 2018 will govern MAP in 2020 and will be revisited after the 2020 general election.